grahonan/ColorBlindHelper/README.md

 # ColorBlindHelper
+**NOTE: This is a personal project I created during free time in December 2016.
+This was my first time using Swift :)**

 Color Blind Buddy is a live-video utility app for people who are color blind.
 Makes use of the [GPUImage2](https://github.com/BradLarson/GPUImage2) framework.

-Created as a side project -- Winter Vacation 2016

 **Features:**